renatolinsdigital/python-quickstart/README.md

   # The line above has an extra space at the beginning, it will raise an IndentationError
 ```

+The recommended indentation of 4 spaces applies not only to code blocks like functions and loops but also to objects, including classes and dictionaries.
+Consistently using 4 spaces for indentation helps maintain uniformity and readability throughout a Python codebase.

 ### 6. Control Flow II - Falsy and Truthy Values

 In Python, values can be broadly categorized into two groups: truthy and falsy.